comit-network/RFCs/RFC-002-SWAP.md

 ## Introduction

 This RFC defines the `SWAP` message types for `BAM!` (see [RFC-001](./RFC-001-BAM.md)), using JSON encoding.
-This set of message types allows the negotiation of an assets exchange and the protocol parameters to execute it.
+This set of message types facilitates the negotiation of an exchange of assets and the protocol parameters to execute it.

 The SWAP REQUEST contains an asset exchange proposal and the Sender information to realise the exchange.

-The SWAP RESPONSE allows the rejection or accept of the exchange and may contains the Receiver information to realise the exchange.
+The SWAP RESPONSE allows the rejection or acceptance of the exchange and may contains the Receiver information to realise the exchange.

 This RFC is part of COMIT, an open protocol facilitating trustless[¹] cross-blockchain applications.